Please note that these FAQs mostly relate to the Main Grants Programme (including Clore Learning Spaces).

 We accept applications from England, Scotland, Wales and Northern Ireland.
 We do not accept applications from the Channel Islands.

 Do you fund individuals?

-We do not accept applications for individuals (apart from through the Clore Scholarship Programme – see specific webpage for details).
+The Main Grants Programme does not accept applications from individuals.
 We do not have the resources to reply to any funding requests from individuals.

 We are not a registered charity – can we still apply for a grant?

-For the main grants programmes we only accept applications from registered charities and local authority run museums and galleries.
+For the Main Grants Programmes we only accept applications from registered charities and local authority run museums and galleries.
 Please do not send in applications from other types of organisations for this scheme.
-Please see individual webpages for details of other schemes (schools and other types of not-for-profit organisations can apply under the Clore Poetry and Literature Awards)

 We are just starting out fundraising for a large project, can we apply now?